SonOfLilit/testing/slides.md

   - using a weak LLM to approximate confidence
 - production monitoring

-Part III - other approaches
+60m Part III - other approaches

+- TDD, fizzbuzz exercise
+- coverage
+- things that are hard to test: UI, nondeterministic code
 - BDD
 - FIT
 - golden/snapshot testing